-What should I do when I receive a letter from Learning Support Services with regard to a student with a disability in my class?
+What should I do when I receive a letter from the Academic Success Center Disability & Accessibility Services with regard to a student with a disability in my class?

-At a student’s request, Learning Support Services prepares an individualized letter to professors verifying the documentation of a disability and notifying the professor of the need for services and accommodations.
+At a student’s request, Disability & Accessibility Services staff prepare an individualized letter to professors verifying the documentation of a disability and notifying the professor of the need for services and accommodations.
 We ask that the student meet with each professor to discuss the academic implications of the disability as they relate to the specific course and to request accommodations.

 What should I do if a student speaks with me directly to negotiate accommodations without a letter of accommodation from your office?

 It is the student’s responsibility to self-identify and request support services coordinated through our office.
-Learning Support Services will not support a request for academic accommodations without proper documentation of the need for the accommodation.
+Academic Support Center staff will not support a request for academic accommodations without proper documentation of the need for the accommodation.

 What are some examples of reasonable accommodations that an institution may be expected to provide to a student with a documented disability?